-The notion of a group defined as the set of possibly infinite products of generaters has been developed by several authors.
+The notion of a group defined as the set of possibly infinite products of generators has been developed by several authors.
 We follow the theory of Cannon and Conner \cite{CC}.
 See that paper for a review of other treatments.

 Let $A$ be an alphabet of arbitrary cardinality $c$ and let $A^{-1}$ denote a formal inverse set for $A$.
 A transfinite word is any function $w:S\to A\cup A^{-1}$ where $S$ is totally ordered and $w^{-1}(a)$ is finite for all $a\in A\cup A^{-1}$.
-The condition that each $a\in A\cup A^{-1}$ appears finitely many times is imposed to avoid the following calculation: $a^{\infty}=aa^{\infty}\implies a=1$.
-Also the Hawaiian earring has the property that no circle can be traversed by a path infinitely many times and its fundamental group is the motivation for the theory.
+The condition that each $a\in A\cup A^{-1}$ appears only finitely many times helps to avoid the calculation $a^{\infty}=aa^{\infty}\implies a=1$ and also allows the theory to coincide with the property of the Hawaiian earring that no circle can be traversed by a path infinitely many times.
 Note that if $A$ is countable then $S$ is always countable as the countable union of finite sets.

 Two transfinite words $w_1:S_1\to A\cup A^{-1}$ and $w_2:S_2\to A\cup A^{-1}$ are identified if there is an order preserving bijection $\phi:S_1\to S_2$ such that $w_2\circ\phi\equiv w_1$.

 A theory of infinite cancellation is required.
 Given a totally ordered set $S$ and $s,t\in S$ let $[s,t]_S$ denote the interval $\{r\in S:s\leq r\leq t\}$.
 A transfinite word $w:S\to A\cup A^{-1}$ admits a cancellation $*$ if there is a subset $T$ of $S$ and an involution $*:T\to T$ such that for each $t\in T$, $[t,t*]_S=[t,t*]_T$ ($*$ is complete), $([t,t*]_T))*=[t,t*]_T$ ($*$ is noncrossing) and $w(t*)=w(t)^{-1}$ ($*$ is an inverse pairing).
 The restriction of $w$ to $S-T$ is a transfinite word that arises from $w$ via the cancellation $*$.
 The symmetric transitive closure of this relation gives an equivalence relation on transfinite words.
 We say a transfinite word is reduced if it admits no nonempty cancellations.
 Every word admits a maximal cancellation by Zorn's Lemma and the resulting word is reduced.
 There may be more than one maximal cancellation but the resulting word is always the same.